leeway64/LWCosmicEquations/README.md

 [![License: MIT](https://img.shields.io/badge/License-MIT-yellow.svg)](https://opensource.org/licenses/MIT)
 ![GitHub release (latest by date)](https://img.shields.io/github/v/release/leeway64/LWCosmicEquations)

-This project contains 2 programs, one for calculating a civilization's Kardashev rating (`kardashev-scale`), and one that calculates the Drake Equation from some user-entered values (`drake-equation`).
+This project contains 3 programs, one for calculating a civilization's Kardashev rating (`kardashev-scale`), one that calculates the Drake Equation user-entered values (`drake-equation`), and one that converts various astronomy distance units to gigameters `astronomy_distance_units_converter`.

 Refer to [this document](doc/README.md) for more information on the Kardashev Scale and the Drake Equation.